giordamaug/WiSARD4WEKA/README.md

 # WiSARD4WEKA
-A supervised classification method for WEKA based on weightless neural networks
+A supervised classification method for WEKA based on weightless neural networks.

 # Install